nass15456/CTFs/TFCCTF/ALIEN MUSIC.md

 255
 ```

-Let's do some test on 'C' and 'F'.
+Let's do some tests on 'C' and 'F'.
 We have :

 ```
 >>> ord('C')